 Here’s an example of her speech.
-Pay attention to the ends of her sentences where the low, scratchy sounds of vocal fry are most pronounced:
+Pay attention to the ends of her sentences .
+There you’ll hear the low, scratchy sounds of vocal fry.

-Breathy voice brings to my mind Marilyn Monroe.
-As far as creaky voice goes, Ladefoged noted that some languages make contrasts in certain consonants between creaky and modal (normal) voicing, and these contrasts help make meaning contrasts.
-He says creaky voice consonants are common in Northwest American Indian languages, such as Kwakw’ala, Montana Salish, Hupa, and Kashaya Pomo.
+Breathy voice brings to mind Marilyn Monroe.
+As far as creaky voice goes, Ladefoged noted that some languages make contrasts in certain consonants between creaky and modal (normal) voicing.
+And these contrasts help make meaning contrasts.
+Creaky voice consonants are common in Northwest American Indian languages.

 Now to the contemporary American English phenomenon.
-Here creaky voice doesn’t make meaning contrasts, it makes social contrasts.
-Christina El Moussa is a thirty-something Southern California woman, and she is representative of the social group using the vocal fry feature as a marker of identity.
+Here creaky voice doesn’t make meaning contrasts.
+Instead it makes social contrasts.
+Christina El Moussa is a thirty-something Southern California woman.
+She represents the social group using the vocal fry feature as a marker of identity.
 I doubt she’s aware she’s doing it.
-But through this register she is identifying herself with her generation of young, educated, upwardly-mobile women.
+But through this register she identifies herself with her generation of upwardly-mobile women.

-About five years ago discussions of vocal fry burst into the media.
-In 2011 lots of commentary swirled around the speech patterns of young women such as Kesha, Katy Perry, Britney Spears, Zooey Deschanel, the Kardashians, and even Meredith Grey the main character on Grey’s Anatomy, all of whom use various degrees of creaky voice.
+Five years ago discussions of vocal fry burst into the media.
+In 2011 commentary swirled around the speech patterns of young women such as Kesha, Katy Perry, Britney Spears, Zooey Deschanel, the Kardashians.
+And even Meredith Grey the main character on Grey’s Anatomy, all of whom use various degrees of creaky voice.

-Speculation was that these pop culture figures popularized this speech style, and I think this is highly possible.
-However, they didn’t create the style, because creaky voice has been in American speech for a long time, always more in the speech of women than men.
+These pop culture figures may have popularized this speech style.
+But they didn’t create it.
+Because creaky voice has existed in American speech for a long time, always more in the speech of women than men.
 You can hear it in Mae West’s famous “Why don’t you come up some time and see me?”
-Here she is:

 However, if languages around the world use creaky voice for various communicative purposes, then it seems unlikely to me this register is actively harmful.
-Furthermore, younger men aren’t criticized when they on occasion use the creaky register.
-Rather, the negative perception of it, along with the – in some cases, well meaning if misguided – attempts to eliminate it, smack of a move to control yet another part of a woman’s body, this time her delicate little arytenoid cartilages.
+Furthermore, younger men don’t come under criticism when they on occasion use the creaky register.
+Rather, the negative perception of it, along with the – in some cases, well-meaning if misguided – attempts to eliminate it, smack of a move to control yet another part of a woman’s body.
+This time her delicate little arytenoid cartilages.